openhab/openhab-addons/bundles/org.openhab.binding.kvv/README.md

 # KVV Binding

 Adds support for the public API of Karlsruher Verkehrsverbund (public transport system in Karlsruhe, Germany).
-Enables the user to show the latest departure times for specific street car stations in openHAB.
+Enables the user to show the latest departure times for specific street car stops in openHAB.

 ## Supported Things

-Every street car station is represented by one thing.
+Every street car stop is represented by one thing.
 Each thing contains channels for the information referred to the next n trains.
 This includes the name of the train, the final destination and the estimated time available (eta).

 ## Thing Configuration

-Since every station is represented by a KVV-provided id, this id has to be figured out via an API call.
+Since every stop is represented by a KVV-provided id, this id has to be figured out via an API call.

-### Example Call for Station 'Karlsruhe Volkswohnung'
+### Example Call for Stop 'Karlsruhe Volkswohnung'

 ```bash
 # Request